 The least visited part of Bali is the north of the island, even though this is changing.
 More and more people discover the beauty in northern Bali.

 The Munduk region

-Munduk is a small region o the northern part of Bali.
+Munduk is a small region in the northern part of Bali.
 It’s a beautiful green setting, in the middle of the mountains with the Twin Lakes nearby which offer some spectacular views.
+Munduk is our favorite region in Bali and you should definitely add Munduk to your Bali itinerary.
 You can choose to stay in Munduk, but another option is to travel to Lovina and take the motorbike from there.
 For the Munduk region, I recommend you to take out two to three days.
 Keep in mind that it can be quite chilly in this area as it is at higher altitude.